OmdenaAI/omdena-srilanka-tea-quality/task_6_Model_Serving/server/workflow.md

 - `sudo apt-get install nginx`
 - `sudo apt-get gunicorn3`

-- **Step 9**

-Now just go inside the python file inside which we have written our python code.
+- Now just go inside the python file inside which we have written our python code.

-- `python3 flaskapp.py`
+- run this code `python3 flaskapp.py`

-Now we can see our application running on web by copyinh `IPv4 Public IP` from the `Description` in the `EC2 Instance Dashboard`.
+- Now we can see our application running on web by copyinh `IPv4 Public IP` from the `Description` in the `EC2 Instance Dashboard`.

 <!-- - `pip install --user -r requirements.txt` -->